 One or more of the following optional trace interfaces can be implemented on a Cortex-M device:

 Streaming trace is a powerful method of capturing a gap-less stream of trace data from the running target.
 Besides enabling debuggers to process and display trace data in real-time, it is possible to store the complete trace data from a long target run.
 This length is only limited by the host PC’s disk space.

-Cortex-M3 and Cortex-M4 process-based devices can have an optional ETB placed close to the processor core.
+Optionally an ETB can be implemented close to the processor core.
 It stores the trace data, which are then read via a register interface.
 However, the ETB has limited storage.

 The data stream capture can be controlled and filtered by using tracepoints.